saladuit/Crypto_Wallets/README.md

   - The fixture creates the schema once for the test session (`Base.metadata.create_all(bind=engine)`), yields, then drops it at teardown.
   - The `client` fixture overrides the app's `get_db` dependency so route handlers in tests use the test session.

-This makes tests fast, isolated, and deterministic; external calls are mocked by tests (see `backend/services` mocks in test files).

 **Deployment (Render)**

 - Live: `https://crypto-wallets-frontend.onrender.com/` (frontend) and `https://crypto-wallets.onrender.com/` (backend).

 - Quick note: both services are hosted on Render's free tier.
-Free instances sleep after inactivity, so the first request after a sleep can take a long time (often tens of seconds) while the instance wakes.
-Because the frontend needs the backend, you may see slow or failed requests until the API is awake.
+Free instances sleep after inactivity, so the first request after a sleep can take a long time (+/- 50 seconds) while the instance wakes.
+Because the frontend needs the backend, you may see failed requests until the API is awake.